NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 <div style="text-align:center"><img src="help/geohash_alg.png" alt="Geohash Density Map Algorithm"></div>

 The styling parameters are the same as the above algorithm.
-The resolution is determined by ***Geohash resolution*** and is as follows:
+The resolution is determined by ***Geohash resolution*** as follows:

 <table style="margin-left: auto; margin-right: auto;">
 <tr>